thekeeno/fishtex/content/about.md

 ##

 Welcome to the personal site of FishLasers, a.k.a.
-A. C. J. Orr.
+Alva C. J. Orr.

 I am currently a DPhil student in Engineering Science at the [University of Oxford](https://www.physics.ox.ac.uk/our-people/orra).
-I also lecture in Physics at [New College](https://www.bnc.ox.ac.uk/about-brasenose/academic-staff/579-mr-andrew-orr) and [Brasenose College](https://www.bnc.ox.ac.uk/about-brasenose/academic-staff/579-mr-andrew-orr).
+I also lecture in Physics at New College and Brasenose College.

 This website is a space for me to write about my personal projects, which range from theatre to electronics to music.